ipfs/ipfs-docs/README.md

 ## Join our monthly sync

 Every month the team gets together to discuss plans for the coming four-ish weeks.
 This meeting usually happens on the last Tuesday of each month.
-Feel free to [join us](https://protocol.zoom.us/j/614386160) using `614386160` as the Zoom meeting ID!
 Here are the details for the next meeting:

 | Date | Time | Zoom ID | Link | Notes |
 | ---- | ---- | ------- | ---- | ----- |